-The preview text is a snippet of copy that appears in most email clients following the sender name and subject line.
-It’s a really good opportunity to capture users’ attention, particularly on mobile or tablet, but most senders aren’t taking advantage of it.
+The preview text is a snippet that appears in most email clients following the sender name and subject line.
+It’s a good opportunity to capture users’ attention, particularly on mobile or tablet, but most senders aren’t taking advantage of it.

-If you fail to add in relevant preview text, most email clients will lift content directly from the body of the email, resulting in errant code, image file names or alt tags to be used instead.
+If you don’t add relevant preview text, most email clients will lift content directly from the body of the email.
+This results in errant codes, image file names or alt tags being used instead.

 The best preview texts compliment the subject line, capture interest with a compelling message and encourage clicks to open the email by standing out in the inbox.

-Depending on device and email client of choice, not every user will see your preview text so make sure you take this into account by adding in copy around 50-100 characters.
+Depending on device and email client of choice, not every user will see your preview text.
+Make sure you take this into account by adding in around 50-100 characters of copy.

-With technology such as DotDigital and Mailchimp making it incredibly easy to split out your mail contacts into targeted segments there really is no excuse for batch and blast.
+Technology such as DotDigital and Mailchimp make it incredibly easy to divide your email contacts into targeted segments.
+So, there’s really no excuse for batch and blast!

 Good to know: Segmented campaigns can improve revenue by over 700%

-While it’s important you don’t go too granular with your segmentation, splitting out sends by customer interests, last interaction dates or lifetime customer spend can improve your response rates straight away.
+While it’s important you don’t go too granular with your segmentation, splitting out sends by customer interests or last interaction dates can immediately improve your email response rates.

 The vast majority of email sends exist to help encourage users to complete an activity.
-Whether it’s pushing customers towards a purchase, starting a software trial or downloading an eBook, your email should convince your reader to take action.
+Whether it’s pushing customers towards a purchase or downloading an eBook, your email should convince your reader to take action.

 Including a call to action (CTA) button within your email body is an eye-catching and attractive way of ushering users towards your website.

-Make your button large and readable, experiment with colours and try different methods of overlay text to really hook in your customers.
+Make your button large, experiment with colours and try different methods of overlay text to really hook in your customers.

-If you’re focused towards a sale or a specific transaction, include only one prominent CTA button and optimise this as best you can to avoid drop outs.
+If you’re focused towards a sale, include only one prominent CTA button and optimise this to avoid drop outs.

-An eye-catching design can make or break your click through rates and whilst it’s important that your emails stand out you don’t want to promote style over substance.
+An eye-catching design can make or break your CTR’s.
+Whilst it’s important that your emails stand out, you don’t want to promote style over substance.

-Images can be the cause of all sorts of spam or deliverability issues so whenever you use them within your email body ensure that they are not too large and compress wherever possible.
+Images can be the cause of all sorts of spam or deliverability issues.
+Whenever you use them within your email body ensure that they are not too large and compress wherever possible.

-Whilst it might be tempting to use solely images rather than text, there are many users and email clients which will, by default, not load images straight away.
+Although it is tempting to use solely images rather than text, many users and email clients won’t load images immediately.

 That means that providing a text version of your emails, using ALT tags on your images and creating compelling copy should still be on your to-do list.